 I ask myself, in light of these events we are all witnessing, is that component of our mission enough to drive change?
 I think not, so, today, I challenge everyone within the campus community to take a moment.
 Reflect on these events.
 Reflect on your own compassion toward humanity.
 Then, accept responsibility to help affect the change we all know is desperately needed in every corner of this country.

 University of the Cumberlands will continue to be a college focused on our students, regardless of their background or color.
-We will work harder to ensure each of them have the support and strength to make a difference in this world for all of us.
+We will work harder to ensure each of them has the support and strength to make a difference in this world for all of us.
 Together, we will stand behind this commitment and stand with everyone who strives to cure this country of intolerance and injustice.

 I’ve compiled a short list of books from the conversations I’ve had that may be helpful in driving thoughts and critical conversations.
 I encourage you all to be catalysts of change.
 Let’s ensure UC is a diverse, tolerant, and safe place for everyone.